Blue Lantern Corps: New 52 – The Fall of the Blue Lantern Corps

 In September 2011, The New 52 rebooted DC's continuity.
 When Kyle Rayner becomes a 'magnet' for other power rings, Saint Walker is the only member of the other five Corps who shows up to help him rather than demanding his ring back, helping Kyle escape the others' attacks and travel to Oa to try and seek the aid of the Guardians.
 This plan backfires when it is revealed that Ganthet has been stripped of his emotions by the other Guardians, with him proclaiming that the Blue Lantern Corps was a mistake that he will now rectify.
-The Blue Lanterns are attacked by the Reach, prompting Walker to send a desperate message for help to Kyle and the New Guardians.
+After Saint Walker returns to Odym, the Blue Lanterns are attacked by the Reach, enemies of the Lantern Corps, prompting Walker to send a desperate message for help to Kyle Rayner and the other New Guardians, while teaching other Blue Lanterns how to draw on their aura to enhance their defensive powers and fight back without a Green Lantern's presence.

+Without any other solution, Kyle is able to convince Saint Walker and the Blue Lanterns to retreat from Odym, surrendering the planet to the Reach.

 The Blue Lantern Corps later settle on a new planet, Elpis.
-However, Elpis is targeted by the cosmic entity Relic, who drains the Blue Lantern power battery and kills Blue Lanterns Hynn, Shon, and Brother Warth.
-Saint Walker is devastated by the deaths of the Blue Lanterns, causing his ring to abandon him.
+Elpis is soon targeted by the cosmic entity known as Relic, who intends to rid the universe of its "lightsmiths".
+Kyle Rayner, Carol Ferris and the Templar Guardians arrive to help the Blue Lanterns, but are unable to prevent Relic from draining the Blue Central Battery of its power, rendering all blue lanterns rings powerless.
+Kyle, Carol, and the Guardians flee Elpis with an unconscious Saint Walker, while the rest of the Blue Lantern Corps members are killed by Relic Saint Walker is devastated by the deaths of the Blue Lanterns, causing his ring to abandon him.
 He later regains his hope, and his ring, after witnessing Kyle's White Lantern abilities.